Gold is a store of value that has held its own for thousands of years.

 - Long or Short: Unlike traditional gold investments, CFDs give you the option of going ‘long’ or ‘short’.
 If you go long, this means that you are predicting that the price of gold will increase.
 If going short, you are predicting that the value of gold will decrease.
 This allows you to profit from both rising and falling gold markets.

-- 0% Commission: If using a low-cost trading platform like eToro, you can trade gold CFDs in a 100% commission-free manner.
+- 0% Commission: If using a low-cost trading platform, you can trade gold CFDs in a 100% commission-free manner.
 This allows you to target smaller profit margins as you won’t get hammered with trading fees.